YannGuidon/ttihp-HDSISO8_5L/docs/info.md

 Compared to a shift register with normal DFF cells, it could store twice the same amount of bits per unit of surface, without the need of full-custom cells, as the controller's (sequencer, mux and demux) size becomes insignificant when the chain gets longer.
 Depths of several kilobits are possible without too much hassles (if the synth agrees), without a mad clock network, reducing simultaneous switching noise...
 Because since the pulses are slower, their traces are also shorter: each pulse affects only 1/8th of the cells at any time.

 Ideally, manual placement of the 8 chains should be manual/tooled, not thrown at random.
-For implementation, I use a "tuned" Verilog workflow and instatiate cells directly from https://github.com/IHP-GmbH/IHP-Open-PDK/blob/main/ihp-sg13g2/libs.ref/sg13g2_stdcell/verilog/sg13g2_stdcell.v .
+For implementation, I use a "tuned" Verilog workflow and instantiate cells directly from https://github.com/IHP-GmbH/IHP-Open-PDK/blob/main/ihp-sg13g2/libs.ref/sg13g2_stdcell/verilog/sg13g2_stdcell.v .
 For simulation, parts of this file are copy-pasted to gate-specific files to remove some warnings (find them in /test).

-As usual, it all comes "as is" with no guarantee whatsoever.
-I come in good faith but it's my first rodeo on this toolchain.
-It's wild.

 ## How to test

 Good to know:
 * Clock and Reset can be asserted by external pins and internal signals.
 * The pin CLK_OUT copies the currently selected clock (negated), for external triggering and troubleshooting.
-If it oscillates, it should work.
+If it oscillates, you're good.
 * External reset pin EXT_RST (asserted at 0 like the internal one) overrides the internal reset, don't let it float.
 A weak pull-up to 1 is advised.
 * External clock (pin EXT_CLK) can be selected when pin CLK_SEL=1 (don't let them float).
 * Always assert EXT_RST (to 0) while changing the state of CLK_SEL.